southwick-associates/salic/README.md

 # Prepare License Data from Wildlife Agencies
 Write an Overview Here
+- make sure to include disclaimer about the scope of this software package (specifically designed to work with agency license data)

 ## Usage
 Might make sense to link to the vignette here (to be written)